-Girls worldwide suffer indignities, infection, even exploitation trying to stay in school.
-Being left to solutions like these.
-Your support of DfG kits changes lives.
+Girls worldwide suffer indignities, infection, and even exploitation trying to stay in school.
+Read on for stories of how your support is changing their lives.

-The girls were radiant when we shared what we had come with.
-500 young women in the slums near Kibera, Kenya received DFGI kits and learned about health, hygiene and safety.
-According to one report from the World Health Organization 74% of African girls are sexually exploited before age 12, so we discussed not only hygiene and how to use kits, but also about their worth and encouragement to stand up for each other and against abuse.
-Nicole* (Not her real name to protect her identity) was one who came forward with huge gratitude.
-She explained that many of the girls were exploited in exchange for hygiene before we came.
-She said if they wanted to leave their rooms or attend class, they had to agree to have "relations" with the director of their school who would only offer them funds for hygiene if they did.
+The first Days for Girls distribution was for 500 young women in the slums near Kibera, Kenya.
+Health education was an important part of distributions from day one.
+The rate of sexual violence for female children is high in Kenya (UNICEF, 2010), so the discussion also included a discussion on safety, self-worth, and avoiding victim blaming.
+Nicole* was one who came forward after the training.
+She said if they wanted to leave their rooms or attend class during their periods, they had to agree to have "relations" with the director of their school who would only offer them funds for hygiene if they did.
 Her testimony was not alone.
 Many others confirmed her story.
-When we realized how great the ramifications are for those that go without - and the power a simple solution has, we knew we had to help more.
-That was the day our program was born.
+When the team realized how great the ramifications are for those that go without - and the power a simple solution has - they knew they had to help more.
+That was the day DfG was born.

 Perhaps the most demonstration of gratitude we have ever "heard" was at a deaf school in Kisii, Kenya.
-The girls there watched the signing translator introduce each of the team and at each introduction they signed "hello" and then raised their hands with polite finger wiggling "Spirit fingers", a sign we were told represented a cheer.
-But when they were told that what the team brought were washable feminine hygiene, their eyes widened and eyebrows raised as in in orchestrated union.
-Then their arms shot as high as they could wave them and their fingers wriggled with wild enthusiasm.
-The only sound were groans of excitement.
-It was the most powerful evidence of the joy these kits bring that our teams had ever witnessed.
+The girls there watched the signing translator introduce each of the DfG team after each introduction they politely signed "hello" and then raised their hands and wiggled their fingers,, a sign we were told represented a cheer.
+But when they were told that the team had brought washable feminine hygiene solutions, their eyebrows raised and their arms shot into the air and they waved their hands with wild enthusiasm.
+It was the most powerful evidence of the joy these DfG Kits bring that our teams had ever witnessed.
 Supporters made it all possible.

 - Scott Walton, Sustain Haiti